Myles Straw Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.02 team ERA ranks 12th among all league pitching staffs.
+- The Rangers have a 4.02 team ERA that ranks 11th across all league pitching staffs.

-- In his most recent time out on Wednesday, July 5, the right-hander threw six innings against the Boston Red Sox, allowing three earned runs while surrendering nine hits.
+- His last time out came on Saturday against the Washington Nationals, when the left-hander tossed three innings, surrendering seven earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.